coreybutler/go-localenvironment/README.md

 }
 ```

-Running this will output `My API key is 12345.`.
+Running `main.exe` (or equivalent binary) or `go run main.go` will output `My API key is 12345.`.
 The same Go app can be run in any
 directory, each with a different `env.json` file, potentially yielding different results.
+It would also be possible to change a value in the `env.json` file, yielding a different result the next time the app is executed.

 ---